The boundary method for semi-discrete optimal transport partitions and Wasserstein distance computation: Mathematical support

-To prove the existence of $(n-1)$ functionally independent equations of the form shown in \eref{e:aij}, we will investigate the structure of the boundary set using a connected graph $G$ defined as follows:
+To prove the existence of $(n-1)$ linearly independent equations of the form shown in \eref{e:aij}, we will investigate the structure of the boundary set using a connected graph.\footnote{For a different approach, where the cost is the squared-Euclidean distance, see~\cite{Aurenhammer1987a}.}

-\begin{definition} Let $G$ be a graph with $n$ vertices $v_1,\,\ldots,\,v_n$.
+\begin{definition} Assume the definition of $A_{ij}$ given in \eref{Aij}.
+Let $G$ be a graph with $n$ vertices $v_1,\,\ldots,\,v_n$.
 The edge $(v_i,\,v_j)$ is contained in the edge set of $G$ if and only if $A_{ij}$ is non-empty.
 We refer to $G$ as the \emph{adjacency graph} of our transport problem. \end{definition}

-\begin{theorem} $G$ is a connected graph. \end{theorem} \begin{proof} Assume to the contrary that $G$ is not a connected graph.
-Then we can write $G$ as the union of two disjoint subgraphs, $G = G_1 \cup G_2$, such that no vertex $v_1$ in $G_1$ has a path connecting it to any vertex $v_2$ in $G_2$.
+\begin{lemma} Let $G$ be defined as given in \dref{graphG}.
+If the set $A$ is convex and compact, then $G$ is a connected graph. \end{lemma} \begin{proof} Assume to the contrary that $G$ is not a connected graph.
+Then we can write $G$ as the union of two disjoint nonempty subgraphs, $G = G_1 \cup G_2$, such that no vertex $v_1$ in $G_1$ has a path connecting it to any vertex $v_2$ in $G_2$.